Is the Keto Diet Bad for the Microbiome?

 Other Strategies to Improve Gut Health

-While the keto diet is absolutely powerful for creating positive changes in gut health and the microbiome, I like to practice and encourage as many of the following strategies below in order to maximize these benefits:
+While the keto diet is absolutely powerful for creating positive changes in gut health and the microbiome, I like to practice and encourage as many of the following strategies below to maximize these benefits:

 • Avoid Microbiome Destroyers: Glyphosate (11), Artificial Sweeteners, Sugar, GMO foods, certain drugs